Trujillo, Peru: Music and dance

 The music and dance that represents to the city is the Marinera, and the city is considered as Capital of Marinera, this dance and choreographic and musical forms in its various regional varieties, has been declared as national cultural heritage.
 The city has numerous dance academies where they grow this traditional dance, some since very young, also in these academies are preparing many participants from the city to the national competition of this dance held every year in January.

 Transportation

+Air

+Important to the city's transportation network is the Capitán FAP Carlos Martínez de Pinillos International Airport, located in Huanchaco District northwest of Trujillo metropolitan area, serving as Trujillos international airport.
+The airport provides daily service to Lima and Santiago.